MK2112/dreamStride/README.md

 ## Short-Term TODO

 - [ ] Enforce naming conventions, linting
+- [ ] Outsource common parameters to a config json
 - [ ] Distinguish and fix MUJOCO implementation from WeBots implementation
 - [ ] Add more comments and docstrings, specifically to the dreamer implementation
 - [ ] Go over distributed training elements